casanet/casanet-server/README.md

 * Run casa-net remote server in cloud service [see documentation](https://github.com/casanet/remote-server).

 ## How to access casanet from wide internet?
-The server needs to run on local home network, so how to access it via internet?
+The server needs to run in the local home network, so how to access it via the internet?

 #### Method 1: Port forwarding
-Make sure that the address in your home is public and redirect ports in home router to the computer that running casa-net server.
+Make sure that the IP address of your home is public and redirect ports in-home router to the computer that running the casanet server.

 (DDNS is recommended for easy access to home address).